-Powerful mains spotlighting must be provided when inspection work is being carried out.
+Powerful mains spotlighting must be provided for inspection work.

 5.10 STORAGE (AT POINT OF APPLICATION)

 The paint must be stored out of direct sunlight so that the temperature of the material will not exceed 35°C (95°F) for prolonged periods of time.